 Providing access to health insurance for millions of Americans is no small task.
 The Affordable Care Act created an easy and effective enrollment process, while simultaneously creating a Health Insurance Marketplace, or “Exchange” that offers a variety of health insurance options to persons either without insurance or who simply, wish to seek alternative coverage in the free market.

 To prepare to enroll, you can learn about types of health coverage, research your questions, and figure out what you need to know before open enrollment begins.
-After October 1, the Marketplace will offer different types of health plans to meet a variety of needs and budgets.
 You will be able to compare plans and get an idea as to what premiums you might pay and what benefits you will receive from the plan you may choose.
 You can choose the combination of price and coverage that best fits the needs of you and your family.

 As you compare the plans offered, you’ll see that there are four categories, each offering different levels of coverage and premium payments.